-Complaints may be brought by individual students, groups of students or former students.
+Complaints may be brought by students, groups of students or former students.

-- Complaints relating to the following have separate procedures (see links for details): - Admissions (see Undergraduate and Graduate Admissions complaints webpages) College issues (see your college website for details) - Behaviour of members of staff (see the Harassment Policy) - Behaviour of other students (see Student Discipline and the Harassment Policy) - Academic Integrity (including disputes over ownership of work) - Bribery and Fraud - Public Interest Disclosure or Freedom of Information requests
+Complaints relating to the following have separate procedures (see links for details):

+- Admissions (see Undergraduate and Graduate Admissions complaints webpages) - College issues (see your college website for details) - Behaviour of members of staff (see the Harassment Policy) - Behaviour of other students (see Student Discipline and the Harassment Policy) - Academic Integrity (including disputes over ownership of work) - Bribery and Fraud - Public Interest Disclosure or Freedom of Information requests

-For informal advice about the Complaints process, please contact the Proctors' Office at casework@proctors.ox.ac.uk or on 01865 (2)80185 or 70093.
-Advice and support are also available from OUSU at advice@ousu.ox.ac.uk or from your student common room.
+For informal advice about the Complaints process, please contact the Proctors' Office at casework@proctors.ox.ac.uk.
+Advice and support are also available from OxfordSU at advice@oxfordsu.ox.ac.uk or from your student common room.